 EVP is the way in which an employee experiences everything about what they have going on with their coworkers, team, boss, leader, and their organization.

 Those decisions regarding the value proposition are made moment to moment.
-These moment to moment experiences build over time into this cumulative thing called the Employee Value Proposition.
+These moment-to-moment experiences build over time into this cumulative thing called the EVP.
 Your EVP is also important for communicating your offer to job seekers, and it’s key to attracting the candidates you need.

 The term EVP has been around since the late 1990s.
 It was featured prominently as a solution to what was then being called the “war for talent.”
 Now, with a tight labour market in Canada, EVP is gaining traction once again as employers look to become more competitive with their employee base to remain relevant in the marketplace.